 The United States established diplomatic relations with Turkmenistan in 1992 following its independence from the Soviet Union.
 Turkmenistan occupies a critical geographic juncture, sharing long borders with Afghanistan and Iran, and acts as a transportation, humanitarian, and economic link to Afghanistan and the South Asian subcontinent, advancing regional stability.
 Turkmenistan is a closed society with an authoritarian political system and centralized economy.
 Turkmenistan’s energy resources hold the potential to alleviate regional energy bottlenecks, if developed with diverse export routes.
 Progress toward reforms has been sporadic, and improvements will require significant time, effort, and resources.

 The Government of Turkmenistan engages with the United States in many areas, including cooperation in border and regional security programs, educational and cultural exchanges, and English-language training.
-The government has taken some modest steps forward in human rights reform, although its overall human rights record remains poor.
+The government has taken some modest steps forward in human rights reform, although its overall human rights record remains poor, including designation in 2014 as a Country of Particular Concern.

 U.S. Assistance to Turkmenistan

-U.S. foreign assistance objectives include strengthening Turkmenistan's capacity to contribute to regional peace and control its international borders, encouraging citizens to play a greater role in civil society, increasing access to quality higher education, improving the capacity of the central and local government civil servants to perform their functions, and promoting private sector development and economic reforms.
+U.S. foreign assistance objectives include strengthening Turkmenistan's capacity to manage its international borders and cooperate on regional security issues, encouraging citizens to play a greater role in civil society, increasing access to quality higher education and health, and promoting private sector development and economic reforms.

 A fact sheet on U.S. assistance to Turkmenistan can be found here.